When it was Kathy’s turn to answer what animal she’d most like to be, she blushed and said, “Oh, I don’t know.”

 Kathy found the bedroom instead and before she left, nibbled just a bit on the old woman’s slipper.

-Megan Fahey is a first-year MFA student at West Virginia University and a recent graduate from the MA in writing at Coastal Carolina University.
+Megan Fahey is a first-year MFA student at West Virginia University and a recent graduate from the MA program in writing at Coastal Carolina University.
 In addition to having some short plays produced, her fiction has been published in Foliate Oak, The Ampersand, and Allegory.